 I own the complete serialization of this novel in THE WINDSOR MAGAZINE, but the copies shown below are not mine.

 Two of the Greiffenhagen illustrations from the serial

 I do not own the serialization of this novel in THE POPULAR MAGAZINE.
-The first three covers are shown below, all having to do with AYESHA.
+The first three covers shown below all depict AYESHA, by different artists.